 Go Hotel Hopping and explore the Strip

 Vegas has some of the most incredible hotels in the world.
 We basically spent a day trying to check them all out.
 In one day we ate breakfast in Paris, had beers in New York, and gambled in an Egyptian Pyramid (because Vegas, right!).
 The hotels are opulent and walking into one feels like you are in another world.
+An absolute must as part of any 2 day Las Vegas itinerary is of course to go hotel hopping.
+We recommend choosing a section that you want to explore start from your favourite hotel, and see where you end up.

 Do a bit of gambling

 One thing that we did notice was that a lot of the attendants in the Casino’s were kind of rude.
 If you looked like you were ready to splash the cash then they couldn’t do enough for you, if not they didn’t really care.
 One thing to keep in mind if you are gambling a lot of the casinos have waitresses that walk around offering you free drinks.
-Just make sure that you tip well, otherwise I cannot guarantee they will not be back.
+Just make sure that you tip well, otherwise I can guarantee they will not be back.

 Ride a Gondola at the Venetian